kevchu3/openshift4-upi-homelab/README.md

 # OpenShift 4 UPI Home Lab Installation

 I followed these steps to build out my OpenShift 4 UPI home lab using Red Hat Enterprise Virtualization (RHEV) virtual machines.
-Refer to the official documentation for a [bare metal installation]
+Refer to the official documentation for a [bare metal installation].

+For a restricted network setup using a mirror Docker repository, follow the additional steps denoted by **[Restricted Network]**.

 ## Architecture
 * 1 helper node (RHEL7, 4 vCPU, 4 GB RAM, 30 GB disk)